ankitdaf/Python-Projects/Phototime/README.md

 Just type the following command in the terminal :

+To rename the files :

 python phototime.py --ftype=filetype --path=filepath

+To grab all the files on the card :

+python card_downloader.py

 Wishlist :

--Make the code independent of case
+- Make the code independent of case

--Add support for extension using * instead of specifying extension
+- Add support for extension using * instead of specifying extension

+- Automatically cause invocation of the card_downloader script when a card is plugged in